SangonomiyaKoko/KokomiPJ_API_Main/app/doc/api/root.md

-# Kokomi - RootAPI Doc
+# Kokomi - RootAPI Docs

 ### Functions: used by administrators to manage interface users and view interface call data